waldrain/waldrain.github.io/moniwonig.md

 - fix nkverbrauch.py move OGS electricity from south to north electricity meter

+### done 2025-08-01

+- fixed five or six new steps in the garden stairs under the walnut tree, using 60 x 40 instead of 40 x 40 slabs
+- chopped off top half of mirabelle beside walnut tree
+- cleared brambles from waldrain sidewalk

 ### maikeshed

 Current shelves in basement Width x Depth x Height = Volume: